 Commendable and a good start but here’s what we’re not so crazy about:

 1. The use of emoticons, playful and fun at first glance, seems a bit too present-day relying on the popular use of emoticons by youth today to convey certain emotions in short-form when mobile phone texting or chatting online.
 This doesn’t really translate into a long term identity and neither does it celebrate the rich history of Russia.
 And judging from some of the comments we’ve seen, we’re not alone in thinking this.

 “@Tim’s: It’s a forced attempt at creating a youthful identity.”

 2. The use of white font on a red background really reminds us of a little global telecom brand called Vodafone.

 3. A few references have been made to the choice of typeface, Gil Sans.
 Understandably national feathers might be ruffled at the use of a British font for the Russian capital’s identity, although this was probably not the intention of the designers.

 4. “w_Ow Moscow” is intended to convey the many feelings of surprised delight the city promises prospective visitors.
 However we can’t help but feel that this new brand, unofficial or not, qualifies as a clear case of shooting oneself in one’s Russian foot.
 Can you imagine the number of negative spoof campaigns wo_Ow Moscow could inspire?
 Imagine if ‘I love NY’ was “NY makes me feel…” Yes, a bit far-fetched but it leaves too much room for interpretation making it a somewhat vulnerable brand identity.

-What do you think? w_Ow Moscow or No Moscow?
+What do you think about this rebranding project? w_Ow Moscow or No Moscow?